Thinking, memory and sex hormones

 There is mixed evidence on whether hormone therapies affect memory and thought processes or not.
-Research into luteinising hormone releasing hormone blockers, such as zoladex, suggests that these drugs can alter memory but that this goes back to normal when treatment stops.
+Research into luteinising hormone releasing hormone blockers (LH blockers), such as zoladex, suggests that these drugs can alter memory but that this goes back to normal when treatment stops.

 Tamoxifen can affect verbal memory, such as remembering a particular word for something.
 The evidence about aromatase inhibitors is less clear.
 There is some research suggesting that they don’t affect cognition, but other trials have shown that aromatase inhibitors may cause mild cognitive changes.